+Broker Non-Votes.
 Persons who hold shares on the record date through a broker, bank, or other nominee are considered beneficial owners.
 Brokers holding shares must vote according to specific instructions they receive from the beneficial owners of those shares.
 If brokers do not receive specific instructions, brokers may in some cases vote the shares in their discretion.
-However, brokers holding shares in "street name" for their beneficial owners are prohibited from voting on behalf of the clients in uncontested director elections and certain other non-routine matters unless the brokers have received specific voting instructions from those clients.
-Accordingly, a broker cannot vote shares held on behalf of a beneficial owner on Proposals 1 and 2 regarding the election of directors and the amendment to our stock plan, respectively, unless such broker has received specific voting instructions from the beneficial owner.
-However, a broker will have discretion to vote shares held on behalf of a beneficial owner on Proposal 3, the ratification of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2015, even if such broker has not received specific voting instructions from the beneficial owner.
-Shares that abstain from voting in a particular matter, and shares held in "street name" by brokers or nominees who indicate on their proxies that they do not have discretionary authority to vote such shares as to a particular matter, will not be counted as votes in favor of such matter and will also not be counted as votes cast or shares voting on such matter.
-Abstentions and "broker non-votes" will have no effect on the voting on matters, such as the ones presented for stockholder approval at this Annual Meeting, that require the affirmative vote of a certain percentage of the shares voting on the matter.
+However, brokers holding shares in "street name" for their beneficial owners are prohibited from voting on behalf of the clients in director elections and certain other non-routine matters unless the brokers have received specific voting instructions from those clients.
+Accordingly, a broker cannot vote shares held on behalf of a beneficial owner on Proposal 1, regarding the election of directors, unless such broker has received specific voting instructions from those clients.
+However, a broker will have discretion to vote shares held on behalf of a beneficial owner on Proposal 2, the ratification of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2017, even if such broker has not received specific voting instructions from the beneficial owner.
+Shares held in "street name" by brokers or nominees who indicate on their proxies that they do not have discretionary authority to vote such shares as to a particular matter, will not be counted as votes in favor of such matter and will also not be counted as votes cast or shares voting on such matter.